-- 1. Unless otherwise ordered by the court, a settlement conference brief is required.
-The court encourages the use of the Mandatory Settlement Conference Brief-Long Cause Hearing Brief-Trial Brief (SDSC Form #D-241). - 2.
-The settlement conference brief and all attachments must be exchanged between the parties and served on the assigned settlement conference attorney in a manner that ensures they are received no later than 4:00 p.m., five court days before the MSC, unless otherwise ordered by the court.
-Failure to timely exchange and serve the settlement conference brief is good cause for imposing sanctions and/or for the settlement conference attorney to cancel the MSC. - C. MSC Confirmation.
-No later than 10 calendar days before the scheduled MSC, parties must contact the court to confirm that the MSC will go forward and to receive the name and address of the settlement conference attorney.
-Parties must refer to the Family Law section of the court's website for the court's most up-to-date contact information.
-Upon confirmation by the parties an MSC will go forward, the court will assign a settlement conference attorney who must contact the parties regarding the assignment within 48 business hours.
-The settlement conference attorney will instruct the parties regarding service method of the MSC settlement conference brief and supporting documents, along with the determination of whether and how the settlement conference will be conducted remotely. - D. Rescheduling and Sanctions.
-An MSC may be rescheduled only by court order, requested at least five court days before the scheduled date for the MSC.
+1. Unless otherwise ordered by the court, a settlement conference brief is required.
+The court encourages the use of the Mandatory Settlement Conference Brief-Long Cause Hearing Brief-Trial Brief (SDSC Form #D-241).

+2. The settlement conference brief and all attachments must be exchanged between the parties and served on the assigned settlement conference attorney in a manner that ensures they are received no later than 4:00 p.m., five court days before the MSC, unless otherwise ordered by the court.
+Failure to timely exchange and serve the settlement conference brief is good cause for imposing sanctions and/or for the settlement conference attorney to cancel the MSC.

+C. Rescheduling or Canceling an MSC.
+No later than 10 court days before the scheduled MSC, parties must file an ex parte request if they need to reschedule the MSC.
+If the parties wish to cancel the MSC because they have reached a settlement, they must contact the court via a phone call or google form submission.

+D. If the MSC has not been rescheduled or canceled, the court will assign a settlement conference attorney who must contact the parties regarding the assignment within 48 business hours.
+The settlement conference attorney will instruct the parties regarding service method of the MSC settlement conference brief and supporting documents, along with the determination of whether and how the settlement conference will be conducted remotely.

+D. Rescheduling and Sanctions.
+An MSC may be rescheduled only by court order.
 Failure to timely request a rescheduling of the conference, for any reason, other than the settlement of the entire case, is good cause for imposing sanctions.

-- E. Meet and Confer.
+E. Meet and Confer.
 All parties must meet and confer by telephone prior to an MSC at least 15 calendar days before the scheduled MSC.
 The parties must continue to meet and confer in good faith prior to the MSC.
-Failure to comply with this rule is good cause for imposing sanctions. - F. Appearance and Sanctions.
+Failure to comply with this rule is good cause for imposing sanctions.

+F. Appearance and Sanctions.
 All trial counsel, parties, and persons with full authority to settle the case must attend the MSC as instructed by the assigned settlement conference attorney, unless excused in advance by the court.
-Failure to attend the MSC and make good faith efforts to settle the case is good cause for imposing sanctions. - G. Obligation to Meet.
+Failure to attend the MSC and make good faith efforts to settle the case is good cause for imposing sanctions.

+G. Obligation to Meet.
 If there is no MSC attorney available, all trial counsel, parties, and persons with full authority to settle the case must meet on or before the scheduled date for the MSC and make good faith efforts to settle the case.
-Failure to comply with this rule is good cause for imposing sanctions. - H. Stipulated Judgment.
-If the parties intend to enter a stipulated judgment on the day of the MSC, they may bring the following prepared forms along with the required self-addressed stamped envelopes: Judgment (JC Form #FL-180), Notice of Entry of Judgment (JC Form #FL-190), Appearance, Stipulations and Waivers (JC Form FL-130), Declaration Regarding Service of Disclosure and Income and Expense Declaration (JC Form #FL-141), Stipulation and Waiver of Final Declaration of Disclosure (JC Form #FL-144), and Declaration for Default or Uncontested Dissolution or Legal Separation (JC Form #FL-170).
+Failure to comply with this rule is good cause for imposing sanctions.

+H. Stipulated Judgment.
+If the parties intend to enter a stipulated judgment on the day of the MSC, they may bring the following prepared forms along with the required self-addressed stamped envelopes: Judgment (JC Form #FL-180), Notice of Entry of Judgment (JC Form #FL-190), Appearance, Stipulations and Waivers (JC Form #FL-130), Declaration Regarding Service of Disclosure and Income and Expense Declaration (JC Form #FL-141), Stipulation and Waiver of Final Declaration of Disclosure (JC Form #FL-144), and Declaration for Default or Uncontested Dissolution or Legal Separation (JC Form #FL-170).